 It prompted me to make a call to someone I know in D.C. to find out what Dr. King’s party affiliation was.
 One would think someone who is “owned” by the Democrats would be one.
 Conversely the argument can be made that children tend to share the same values as their parents.

 However, my research came up dry, which puzzles me.
 If Dr. King were a Democrat, it would be in our face.
-But no such pronouncement has ever been made.
-I suspect Dr. King was an Independent purely for the appearance of neutrality.

 There are certain phrases in the “I Have A Dream” speech that could make the argument that Dr. King was conservative.
 So I won’t be accused of taking something out of context, I examined the entire speech….